-Article 27 The Departments
+Article 26 The Departments

 - 1. Each member of the Presidential Council shall head a department. - 2.
 Departments shall be attributed by decision of the Council.
-Where the Council is unable to reach a decision, departments shall be attributed on the basis of time spent on the Council; among members who have spent equal time, a lot shall be drawn. - 3.
-The heads of the Departments of Foreign Affairs and European Union Affairs shall not hail from the same <component state>. - 4.
-The heads of department shall prepare and execute decisions of the Presidential Council.
+Where the Council is unable to reach a decision, departments shall be attributed on the basis of time spent on the Council; among members who have spent equal time, a lot shall be drawn.